T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Got it."
 "Um, - I'll take a chicken sandwich, and just water, thanks."
 Lyric requested.
 It seemed that Lyric had come here with a script, a certain amount of exposition he must have practiced reciting, and once he had run out of pre-planned responses, he was noticeably more meek.
 "I'll have what Gabriel's having."
 Said Wiate.
 "Okay, I'm going to go make sure those two buffoons don't make trouble."
 Natalie sigh-growled as she walked away.
+Natalie approached the bar to unsurprisingly already find trouble.
+"For the love of Alaegor, just give me some Stormbringer!"
+Aaron smashed its fist down on the old, mead-varnished bar.